-Infectious arthritis is another type – Illnesses such as influenza or throat infections or venereal disease can trigger an inflammatory arthritis which is autoimmune in origin.
+Infectious arthritis is another type - Infections such as influenza, streptococcal throat infections, staphylococcal bone infections or venereal disease can trigger an inflammatory arthritis.

 Spondylitis is the term used when arthritis affects the joints in the spine.

-Rheumatoid Arthritis – see Autoimmune Disease – is the most common autoimmune disease where the joints are under attack.
+Rheumatoid arthritis is a common autoimmune disease where the joints are under attack from the immune system.
 There is also a type of juvenile rheumatoid arthritis known as Still's Disease that affects girls between the ages of two and five.

 What causes and contributes to arthritis?

-- Dehydration due to excess consumption of sweet soft drinks and/or a deficiency of water.
+- Dehydration due to excess consumption of soft drinks and/or a deficiency of water.

 - Trauma to joints from sports injuries or accidents.

-- Excess weight, which leads to premature wear and tear on the joints.
+- Excess weight, which leads to premature wear and tear on the weight bearing joints.

 - Lack of exercise and reduced fitness.